Captain America has had some seriously tough villains in his time.

 What makes Cap's adversaries so deadly is that they're as devious and nefarious as Cap is loyal and virtuous, leading to clashes that extend beyond the physical and into the realm of the philosophical, with Captain America's very ideals often hanging in the balance.

-What makes his adversaries so deadly is that they're as devious and nefarious as Cap is loyal and virtuous.
-So, without further ado, here's a look at the the greatest threats Cap has ever faced – the 10 best Captain America villains of all time.
+So, without further ado, here's a look at the greatest threats Cap has ever faced – the 10 best Captain America villains of all time.

 10. Batroc the Leaper

-Batroc the Leaper is a little bit of a joke, but he’s also one of the best martial artists in the Marvel Universe – so much so that he’s gone toe-to-toe with Captain America time and time again.
+Georges Batroc - A.K.A.
+Batroc the Leaper (created by Stan Lee and Jack Kirby in 1966's Tales of Suspense #75 (opens in new tab)) is a little bit of a joke, but he's also one of the best martial artists in the Marvel Universe – so much so that he's gone toe-to-toe with Captain America time and time again.

 9. Secret Empire

-The Secret Empire is a world-conquering organization that tried to bring down the U.S. government by ruining Captain America’s reputation, and infiltrating the highest levels of government.
-Their machinations eventually lead to one of Steve Rogers’s first breaks with his identity as Captain America.
+The Secret Empire (opens in new tab) (featured in the original '70s Captain America story of the same name) is a world-conquering organization that tried to bring down the U.S. government by ruining Captain America's reputation and infiltrating the highest levels of government.
+Their machinations eventually led to one of Steve Rogers' first breaks with his identity as Captain America.

 Steve found himself deeply disillusioned with the government when he discovered that Number One, the Secret Empire's leader, was a high-ranking government official – heavily implied to be President Richard Nixon himself – an encounter that lead to Number One committing suicide, and Rogers walking away from the mantle of Captain America for a short time.